gabrielmicko/mozillaq/README.md

 * single page application
 * uses angular
 * doesn't have any back-end dependency except the quizes
-* communicates over json
+* communicates trough json based endpoints
 * multilanguage app
-* ios/android/desktop mobile-first support
+* ios/android and desktop support, should be mobile-first

 Deadline: 2016.07.30.
 --